wilofice/dahomey/doc/psbt.md

 ### Workflows

-#### Multisig with multiple Dahomey Core instances
+#### Multisig with multiple Danxome Core instances

 For a quick start see [Basic M-of-N multisig example using descriptor wallets and PSBTs](./descriptors.md#basic-multisig-example).
 If you are using legacy wallets feel free to continue with the example provided here.

 Alice, Bob, and Carol want to create a 2-of-3 multisig address.
-They're all using Dahomey Core.
+They're all using Danxome Core.
 We assume their wallets only contain the multisig funds.
-In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `dahomey-cli` is used.
+In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `danxome-cli` is used.

 Setup:
 - All three call `getnewaddress` to create a new address; call these addresses